TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 property mapper gets the blog object with the identity 47 from the repository and returns it directly without copying before.

-Now you know the argument mapping in detail an can use it in specific in your own projects.
+Now you know about argument mapping in grater detail an can begin to use it in your own projects.

 After you have learned how you can make sure any invariants of domain objects, the focus will be directed to the secure programming of